RemakingEden/jsparkes.com/_posts/2023-09-21-opencre-chatbot.md

 ## Introduction

-LLM's continue to be the hot topic of the time, with arguments about how they will change the world and how they are useless and may as well be thrown in the bin.
+LLM's continue to be the hot topic of the time, with arguments flying around about how they will change the world and how they are useless and may as well be thrown in the bin.
 Underlying this hyperbole is a subset of people who have a good use for them and are aware of their limitations and what they are useful for.

 A group that did this was the contributors at OWASP's Open Common Requirement Enumeration (OpenCRE), and thus the OpenCRE Chatbot was born.
 This post will look at the OpenCRE chatbot from the perspective of a software tester and talk about how we can utilise it to help us improve security within the Software Development Lifecycle (SDLC).